Helpful Resources

 Resources for Children with Disabilities

-First Steps is a statewide early intervention system that provides services to children with developmental disabilities from birth to age 3 and their families.
+KEIS is a statewide program that provides interventional services to families with children with developmental disabilities from birth to age 3.

 Kentucky Commission for the Deaf and Hard of Hearing